Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

       "result" : {
           "serial" : <serial number> ,
           "status" : {
-            "error" : 0 or an error number, "debug_frame" : <a JSON document detailing the debug information> }
+            "error" : <0 or the value of $? from the shell running the command>, one of either
+	    	"result_64" : <gzipped base64 result of running the command>,
+	    	"result_sz" : <size of unzipped content>
+	    or
+	    	"result" : <a single text blob of the result>
+          }
       },
   "id" : <same number>